-- (a) The name and customs code of the applicant, or if the applicant does not have a customs code, the the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; 87; - the relevant section of the Customs Duty Act or these Rules prescribing the timeframe, period or date which is required to be extended or postponed; - (d) the extended timeframe or period or postponed date applied for; - (e) the reason why the extension or postponement is required, which may be motivated in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules; and
+- (a) The name and customs code of the applicant, or if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; - (c) the relevant section of the Customs Duty Act or these Rules prescribing the timeframe, period or date which is required to be extended or postponed;

-87 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+&lt;sup>108 See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.
+If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.

+- (d) the extended timeframe or period or postponed date applied for;

+- (e) the reason why the extension or postponement is required, which may be motivated in a separate supporting document submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules; and

-- (f) whether extension of the timeframe or period or postponement of the date applied for is for purposes of $-^{88}$
+- (f) whether extension of the timeframe or period or postponement of the date applied for is for purposes of- $^{110}$

 - (i) section 908(2)(a);

 - (ii) section 908(2)(b)(i);

 - (iii) section 908(2)(b)(ii)

 - (iv) section 908(2)(b)(iii)(aa);

 - (v) section 908(2)(b)(iii)(bb);

 - (vi) section 908(2)(b)(iv);

 - (vii) section 908(2)(b)(v);

 - (viii) section 908(2)(b)(vi); or

-- (ix) section 908(2)(b)(vii);
+- (ix) section 908(2)(b)(vii).

-(5) An application in terms of this rule must, unless otherwise provided for in the Customs Duty Act or these Rules, be submitted prior to the expiry of the timeframe, period or date to which the extension or postponement relates.89
+(5) An application in terms of this rule must, unless otherwise provided for in the Customs Duty Act or these Rules, be submitted prior to the expiry of the timeframe, period or date to which the extension or postponement relates.